Cristo Re alla Celestia Favaretto Fisca/Lirussi 1950-52

 Annunciation by Salviati (also taken from the demolished

-church) with an oddly cat-faced Madonna.
+church) with an oddly cat-faced Virgin.
 This quartet

 makes this church worth the visit, I think.